 Step 6: Apply for Entry-level Jobs

-Once you’ve learned about cyber security, you will be ready to apply for entry-level jobs.
-Companies are more likely to give you an entry-level position than a mid-career, so apply for jobs you are likely to get and gain the experience you need to move on to something more advanced.
+Once you’ve learned about cyber security, you’ll be ready to apply for entry-level jobs.
+Companies are more likely to hire you for an entry-level position than a mid-career one, so apply for jobs you’re likely to get and gain the experience you need to move on to something more advanced.

 High-Paying Cyber Security Jobs Without a College Degree

-When deciding whether or not to attend college it is important to look into the highest-paying cyber security jobs without a degree.
-These jobs vary and may encompass your dream, or be a complete bust.
-It is all dependent on the specialty you are looking to enter.
-Below is a table of the highest paying jobs in cyber security without a college degree.
+When deciding whether or not to attend college, it is important to look into the highest-paying cyber security jobs without a degree.
+These jobs vary and may include your dream role, or you may find none of them are ideal for you.
+It’s all dependent on the specialty you’re looking to enter.
+Below is a table of some of the highest paying jobs in cyber security without a college degree.
+All salary data has been gathered from ZipRecruiter as of July 2025.

 Security Software Developer